YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

-However some signature algorithms, for example, PureEdDSA [RFC8032] and ML-DSA [FIPS-204], cannot be split in this way and therefore cannot be assigned two-party signing algorithm identifiers.
+However some signature algorithms, for example, PureEdDSA [RFC8032] and ML-DSA [FIPS-204], cannot be split in this way and therefore cannot be assigned split signing algorithm identifiers.
-However, if such a signature algorithm defines a "pre-hashed" variant, such as Ed25519ph [RFC8032] or HashML-DSA [FIPS-204], that "pre-hashed" algorithm can also be assigned a two-party signing algorithm identifier, enabling the hashing step to be performed by the _digester_ and the signing step to be executed by the _signer_.
+However, if such a signature algorithm defines a "pre-hashed" variant, such as Ed25519ph [RFC8032] or HashML-DSA [FIPS-204], that "pre-hashed" algorithm can also be assigned a split signing algorithm identifier, enabling the hashing step to be performed by the _digester_ and the signing step to be executed by the _signer_.